 When you’ve been injured in the workplace, it is normal to be confused as to what needs to occur next.
 First, make sure you report the injury to your employer as soon as possible so that your employer can submit the proper paperwork to the insurance company.
-Second, seek medical attention and ensure that the doctor knows how and where the injury occurred in case that information has to be used as evidence in your case.
-Third, contact a knowledgeable Twin Cities workers’ compensation attorney to help you through the process.
+Second, seek medical attention and ensure that the doctor knows how and where the injury occurred in a case that information has to be used as evidence in your case.
+Third, contact a knowledgeable Twin Cities Minnesota workers’ compensation attorney to help you through the process.

 Workers’ Compensation Law

 Workers’ compensation is a great benefit because it enables an employee to acquire compensation for their injuries without having to file a lawsuit against the employer.
 There is a catch, however, and that is that an employee cannot sue their employer for compensation in addition to receiving their workers’ compensation benefits if the employee receives workers’ compensation.